closeio/making.close.com/_posts/2023-10-27-how-we-plan-feature-development/index.md

     - Lo-fi mockups
     - Rabbit holes — details about the solution worth calling out to avoid problems
     - Engineering effort
+6. **Goal metrics**
+    - E.g. 20% of workflow organizations using a customized schedule

 ## The Prep for Development

 The pitch doc serves as the foundation for our shaping process.
 At this stage, engineers help in evaluating the feasibility and cost of the proposed feature.
 Their inputs, combined with the product team's insights, help finalize the project's scope.

-We give this process the time it deserves, holding focused sync meetings within a broader, yet still as small team as possible: usually 1 or 2 developers,  product manager and a designers.
+We give this process the time it deserves, holding focused sync meetings within a broader, yet still as small team as possible: usually 1 or 2 developers, a product manager, and a designer.
 During the shaping process, we might have a couple of these syncs spread across multiple weeks.
 Between the syncs we communicate asynchronously and work on adding more details to the pitch doc.
 The pitch doc slowly transforms into a product specification.

 The product specification then sets the base for development speccing.
 Our aim is to have these “Development Spec” documents (these are usually two separate — for backend and frontend work) ready at least two weeks before the cycle begins, ensuring we're all on the same page regarding delivery expectations.